JoeFanning/Philosophical-AI/README.md

 #### Stage 2: The Egalitarian AI Layer (Collective Analysis)

 ​This is the "global" or "macro" level of analysis.
-The Egalitarian-AI layer operates at a higher level of abstraction, taking the ethically-vetted models and analyzing their collective impact on the system and society as a whole.<br>
+The Egalitarian-AI layer operates at a higher level of abstraction, taking the ethically-vetted models and analyzing their collective impact on the system and society as a whole.

 For example:<br>
 [Intersectionality](https://researchguides.library.syr.edu/fys101/intersectionality)
 <br>